 Can people who haven’t had a spiritually transformative experience do ‘inspired creativity’?

-Yes.
+I believe – yes.
 Why not?
-Inspired creativity is a practice of letting go; surrendering to the Spirit – allowing your soul to shine.
+Inspired creativity is a practice of letting go and surrendering to Spirit – and allowing your soul to shine.

 With inspired creativity, you are required to surrender your ego from the act of creating.